HITECHCRIME/HC_SG95_Aries_Zodiacal/README.md

 always sick of trying
 red
 selfish
+shit's serious
-shit's serious when I stop competing tackling issues
+when I stop competing
+tackling issues
 70% there
 crazy motherfucker

+aye
+such a crazy motherfucker

+triangle within triangle

 burning
 hot unique snappy
 stay fierce
 always sick of trying
 red
 selfish
+shit's serious
-shit's serious when I stop competing tackling issues
+when I stop competing
+tackling issues
 70% there
 such a crazy motherfucker